gaelzarco/gaelzarco/README.md

   # Gael Zarco

   I'm a former restaurant server turned Software Engineer from Las Vegas.
-I create fast, responsive, and accessible web applications using TypeScript, NextJS, SvelteKit, Go, Fiber, and TailwindCSS.
+I create fast, responsive, and accessible web applications using TypeScript, NextJS, SvelteKit, Rust, Actix, and TailwindCSS.
 I love learning new programming languages and experimenting with frameworks/libraries.
 I'm currently seeking a full-time position as a Full-Stack Engineer.

   <a href="https://linkedin.com/in/gaelzarco" target="blank">